 Mission

-As the ecclesiastical endorsing body within the North American Division of the Seventh Day Adventist church, we support ministers in the chaplaincy field to excel in personal and professional growth as they bring hope and wholeness to the communities we serve.
+As the ecclesiastical endorsing body within the North American Division of the Seventh Day Adventist, we support ministers in the chaplaincy field to excel in personal and professional growth as they bring hope and wholeness to the communities we serve.

 Vision